gkichaev/PAINTOR_V3.0/README.md

 ##UPDATE 01/07/17
 Announcing PAINTOR v3.0!
 The new version has enhancements that improve computational effiency, statistical robustness, as well as having expanded functionality to leverage multiple traits.
 In adddition, we have developed a visualiziation tool, [PAINTOR-CANVIS](https://github.com/gkichaev/PAINTOR_V3.0/tree/master/CANVIS), to produce publication-ready plots for the output of PAINTOR.

+For legacy purposes, we leave available [PAINTOR 2.1](https://github.com/gkichaev/PAINTOR_V2.1), though we recommend using this latest version for most accurate results.

 ## Description

 We provide a command line implementation of the PAINTOR frameworks described in Kichaev et al. [(PLOS Genetics, 2014)](http://www.plosgenetics.org/article/info%3Adoi%2F10.1371%2Fjournal.pgen.1004722),  [(American Journal of Human Genetics, 2015)](http://www.cell.com/ajhg/abstract/S0002-9297(15)00243-8), and  [(Bioinformatics, 2016)](http://bioinformatics.oxfordjournals.org/content/early/2016/10/16/bioinformatics.btw615).
 Briefly, PAINTOR is a statistical fine-mapping method that integrates functional genomic data with association strength from potentially multiple populations (or traits) to prioritize variants for follow-up analysis.
 The software runs on multiple fine-mapping loci and/or populations/traits simultaneously and takes as input the following data for each set of SNPs at a locus